Compare AdWords Express and Google Ads

 - You choose your own keywords, set bid prices and structure your account

-- Reach customers in any location you choose
+- Reach customers in any location that you choose

 - Advertise with special ad formats and detailed reporting